whyisdifficult/jiratui/docs/users/configuration/index.md

-# Configuration
+# Basic Configuration

-Before using the application, you need to configure a few settings.
+Before using the application you need to configure a few settings.

 ```{tip}
 The application uses [Pydantic Settings](https://docs.pydantic.dev/latest/concepts/pydantic_settings/).
 This allows